dummylabs/thewatchman/README.md

 ## Using watchman service to create the report

 The report can be initiated by calling `watchman.report` service from Developer Tools UI, an automation or a script.
 Default location is `/config/thewatchman_report.txt`, it can be altered by `report_path` option.
 If no parameters were set, the service will create a text report and send a notification via notification service from configuration option `service`.
-A long report will be split into several messages (chunks) due to limitations imposed by some notification services (e.g. telegram).
+A long report will be split into several messages (chunks) due to limitations imposed by some notification services (e.g., telegram).
 Service behavior can be altered with optional parameters:

  - `create_file` (optional, default=true)
  - `send_notification` (optional, default=true)